top of page

 • Mar 23

-• 2 min read
+• 4 min read

+Lawn overseeding is the process of spreading new grass seed over an existing lawn.
+This technique helps thicken the turf and reduces the space available for weeds and moss to establish.
 Grass plants do not last forever.
-Over time, they naturally decline as their rate of growth and reproduction slows.
-Mature lawns often develop thin, weak areas, which create ideal conditions for weeds and moss to take hold.
+Over time, they naturally decline as their growth and reproduction rates slow.
+Mature lawns often develop thin, weak areas, creating ideal conditions for weeds and moss to take hold.

 The best defence against weeds and moss is a dense, healthy grass sward.
-Introducing new seed helps to rejuvenate the lawn by replacing ageing plants and improving overall thickness.
+Introducing new seed rejuvenates the lawn by replacing ageing plants and improving overall thickness.
+To maintain a lush, full lawn, I recommend overseeding every 2–3 years.
+This can be done in spring, late summer, or early autumn.
+It is especially effective after scarification, aeration, or top dressing.

 Grass seed typically requires a soil temperature of at least 8°C to germinate.
 Once germinated, young shoots need several weeks of mild, frost-free conditions to establish properly.
+Successful germination depends on three key factors:

 1. Good seed-to-soil contact